Skip to content

 Externships and internships

 Several Court of Appeals judges hire law students to work as volunteer externs for the court during the summer or throughout the school year.
-The Court of Appeals also conducts internship and/or externship programs for law students interested in volunteering or working for the court over summer break and winter break.
-The Court of Appeals will post information on how and when to apply for these positions on this website, at the local law schools, and on CORA (Court Opportunity Recruitment for All) | NCSC.
+The Court of Appeals also conducts internship and externship programs for law students who want to volunteer or work for the court over the summer and winter breaks.
+We will post information that describes how and when to apply for these positions on this website, at local law schools, and on the Court Opportunity Recuirtment for All, or CORA, service hosted by the National Center for State Courts.

-Abby Schieber (she/her)
+Abby Schieber (she / her)

 schiebera@kscourts.org